oroinc/documentation/commerce/user_guide/orders/create_new.rst

 9. In the **Discounts** section:

-   a) Add either a discounted dollar value, or a percentage to discount (use the drop down next to the discount to select one of these options).
+   a) Add either a discounted dollar value, or a percentage to discount (use the drop-down list next to the discount to select one of these options).
    b) Add a description of the type of discount.
    c) To add more discounts, click **+Add Discount**.
 The discounted price will automatically be calculated for you and subtracted from the total when you are done adding discounts.